UBC-DSCI/introduction-to-datascience/README.md

 ```
 from the command line.
 This command automatically spawns a docker container
 with the `ubcdsci/intro-to-ds` image, runs the script `_build_html.r` from within the container,
 and then stops the container.
+If you did not already have the `ubcdsci/intro-to-ds` image pulled,
+the script will pull the image from DockerHub.

 To build the **PDF version** of the book, instead run
 ```